Stop Hitting Fat Golf Shots: 7 Proven Fixes & Drills for Better Contact

 Without the proper weight shaft, you’ll have inconsistent contact.

-For most golfers that hit fat shots this happens because the weight never transfers to the lead side.
+For most golfers who hit fat shots, this happens because the weight never transfers to the lead side.
 Instead, it stays on the back leg and causes the club to bottom out early.

 The best way to feel this is to use something like a step drill.
 You can start this by setting up with your feet together.